Updated January 2018

 There are so many failures in early motherhood that this small victory is something you won’t soon want to give up.

 Trrrrust me, I was in no hurry to change our nightly routine and lose any more precious snooze time.
-But at around five months, my mini Houdini had other plans.
+But at around four months, my mini Houdini had other plans.
 Arms, legs and tempers flared, and my escape artist was busting out left and right.

 Was it time to stop swaddling?
 Could I handle yet another “new normal?”